Privacy Policy

 Secondary purposes for which we may use or disclose personal or sensitive information include:

-• sharing with other providers of supports and services, such as:
+• sharing information with other providers of supports and services, such as:

 • health specialists to provide medical or health-related supports